From grey to blue to grey again14th March 2015

 After lingering in Alport a while to see if the sun was about its magic, I set off up Dark Lane.
-Beyond farm building, I took a right turn across Haddon-Fields to drop down towards the A6 near Haddon Hall.
-Skies were clear by now so the sun was doing its best for the surrounding countryside with the power that could be summoned on a winter afternoon.
+Beyond the farm buildings, I took a right turn across Haddon-Fields to drop down towards the A6 near Haddon Hall.
+The skies were clear by now, so the sun was doing its best for the surrounding countryside with the power that could be summoned on a winter afternoon.
 It helped that Haddon Hall could be seen through any trees too.
-The absence of leaves has its own beauty too since the skeletal appearance of trees that is well cloaked during the growing season can be admired.
+The absence of leaves has its own beauty too, since the skeletal appearance of trees that is well cloaked during the growing season can be admired.

 Bus service 58 from Macclesfield to Monyash and from Buxton to Macclesfield after coming from Bakewell on the TransPeak bus service.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.